telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

 ### Header Templates

+The header template manages the way the pop-up header of a ComboBox is rendered.

 The ComboBox allows you to render a pop-up header.
-The example below demonstrates how to define a header template.
+The following example demonstrates how to define a header template.

 ###### Example